Information for schools, local authorities (LAs) and multi-academy trusts (MATs) on how to use the Primary Assessment Gateway.

-You can view your organisation’s contact details, and add a new phone number and email address on the ‘View local authority details’ page in the ‘Available activity’ section.
+You can view your organisation’s contact details on the ‘View local authority details’ page in the ‘Available activity’ section.

 The Primary Assessment Gateway will time out after 20 minutes of inactivity.
 Inactivity includes staying on the same page for too long without submitting any information.
 To avoid being timed out, make sure you have all relevant information to hand before starting your session.

 When moving around the Primary Assessment Gateway, please do not use the ‘Back’ button on your internet browser.
 Instead, navigate the website using the links and menus within the Primary Assessment Gateway webpage.

 There is a save function on the longer tasks, such as pupil registration, so that you can partially complete them then submit them later.
 You will need to complete shorter tasks, such as test orders, in one session.

 You can chat to an adviser using webchat in the Primary Assessment Gateway.
 This facility is available during the same hours as the national curriculum assessments helpline.

 To start a new chat, select ‘Chat live with us’ in the bottom right-hand corner of the screen and enter your name when prompted.

 After the conversation, you can request an email transcript of the webchat.
 Select the ‘envelope’ symbol in the bottom left-hand corner of the chat window, enter your email address and select ‘Submit’.

 If you need any further help or support, please contact the national curriculum assessments helpline by phone or email: